-The average adjustable rate mortgage (ARM) rate on a 5/1 ARM was 3.32% in January, 2017.
-This is up slightly from a year earlier when the rate was 3.28%.
+The average adjustable rate mortgage (ARM) rate on a 5/1 ARM averaged 4.01% in December 2018.
+This is up half a percentage point from a year earlier when the rate was 3.53%.

-ARM rates increased significantly going into 2016 and again going into 2017, partly due to the Federal Reserve’s (the Fed’s) decision to increase the target Federal Funds rate.
-Expect ARM rates to continue to rise in tandem with the Federal Funds rate in 2017 and in the years to come.
+ARM rates have increased significantly over the past year, largely due to the Federal Reserve’s (the Fed’s) decision to increase the target Federal Funds rate.
+Expect ARM rates to continue to rise in tandem with the Federal Funds rate in 2019 and the years to come.

 The chart above shows the average interest rate for the first five years after origination on a 5/1 ARM, the most popular type of ARM for homebuyers.
 After the initial five-year period, the ARM rate is adjusted annually based on an index figure.